 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.

-At 2:30 A.M., the night of January 5th/6th, the Japanese attacked at Remedios in force and using smoke as cover.
-This attack was an attempt to destroy the tank battalions.
-At 5:00 A.M., the Japanese withdrew having suffered heavy casualties.
-On the night of January 6th, the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
+The tanks withdrew into the peninsula, on the night of January 6, with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, and then cover the 192nd’s withdrawal over the bridge.
 The 192nd was the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.

 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”